semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 Each entry is printed on a separate line, which makes the generated output suitable for being further processed by traditional UNIX command line tools.

+Additionally, you can use `sem get` to display all running jobs:

+    sem get jobs

+Last, you can use `sem get jobs` with `--all` to display the more recent jobs of the current organization, both running and finished:

+    sem get jobs --all

 In order to find out more information about a specific project named `docs`, you should execute the next command: